muhamadazmy/restate/docs/dev/bilrost-migration-guidelines.md

 - You also need to have an `EmptyState` an empty variant that carries no data, otherwise you need your field to also become `Option` (that’s where the similarity with numeric enums ends)
 - Your enum must derive `bilrost::Oneof`
 - Each variant must carry **EXACTLY** one value.
 Only **ONE** empty enum variant can show up at the top of the enum to work as the “empty state” AND it must be `untagged`
+- If a variant contains more than one value, it must have the `message` attribute
+- An enum that derives `bilrost::Oneof` can also derive `bilrost::Message`.
+In that case, it can be used as an property in a `Message` struct without the `oneof(..)` attribute.
+This is very handy for reusability

 ```rust
 // Derives Oneof